utopia-foss/utopia/doc/usage/implement/step_by_step.rst

   #.
     The ``epilog``.
     A function that is called after the last iteration of this model.
-    It should be directly thereafter, but it does not have to be.
+    Ideally it should be called directly after the last iteration, though this is not a requirement.
     Check with the model's documentation.
   #.
     The `breakpoint`.
     The model may receive a signal to stop iteration, e.g. due to a break condition or the user interrupting the simulation run.
     Upon that signal, the ``stop_now`` flag is set to ``true``, indicating that the iteration should stop and the model should shut down.
     A grace period (default: 2s, configurable via frontend) is given; after that, the model process is killed, which may lead to loss of data.
-    If – for special reasons – a system of coupled models needs to perform a specific task at the breakpoint, the flag may be queries using ``this->stop_now.load()``.
+    If – for special reasons – a system of coupled models needs to perform a specific task at the breakpoint, the flag may be queried using ``this->stop_now.load()``.
     Be aware that time-intensive tasks should *not* be carried out after the breakpoint; the aim is to swiftly take down the model object.
     Also note that this flag is not part of the public interface and may change unexpectedly.

   These operations must be handled manually if the child-model is only iterated.
   That means, call the `prolog` before the first iteration, call the `epilog` after the last iteration, and set a breakpoint if you are performing several iterations in a row.
-  Note, that the maximum time is equal for all models.
+  Note that the maximum time is equal for all models.
-  However, per iteration a model can surpass the maximum time.
+  However, by iterating a model can exceed the maximum time.

-For further information, see the :ref:`Environment model <model_Environment>`, that is intended to be used as a child-model and includes a guide how to use it.
+For an example, see the :ref:`Environment model <model_Environment>`, that is intended to be used as a child-model and includes a guide how to use it.